Maggieykw/Credit-Card-Default-Prediction/README.md

 At the end, we will compare the overall error rate and AUC of three models on the training and test sets;
 And dertermine the variables are important for predicting defaults (in classification trees)

 Remark: Sex, education and marriage are three categorical variables.
 One way to deal with such variables as inputs to a neural network is using one-hot vectors.
-The Jupyter notebook “NN-Data” provides you with the Python code to process the data.

 For the modelling and model performance, please refer to the file 'Predictive Model.ipynb'